Leadership

 Other common mistakes are burying the at-will disclaimer, copying a competitor handbook without adapting it, and writing specific policies so strict that nobody, managers included, actually follows them.

-A consistent workplace, reinforced by a repeatable manager enforcement routine, is what protects you and keeps the employment relationship clean.
-The handbook sets the rules, and your managers make them real.
+A consistent workplace is what protects you and keeps the employment relationship clean.
+The handbook sets the rules, and the daily habits turn the words into a culture people respect.

 FAQ